Redactics/http-nas/README.md

 ```
 helm repo add redactics https://redactics.github.io/http-nas
-helm install http-nas redactics/http-nas --set "pvc.size=10Gi"
+helm install http-nas redactics/http-nas --set "pvc.size=10Gi" --set "storagePath=/mnt/storage"
 ```

-This deploys the file streaming to your Kubernetes cluster with a PersistentVolumeClaim for storing files within this service of 10GB (you can of course adjust this to whatever size you want).
+This deploys the file streaming to your Kubernetes cluster with a PersistentVolumeClaim for storing files within this service of 10GB (you can of course adjust this to whatever size you want), and the path inside the container used for storage `/mnt/storage`, which can also be anything so long as the parent directory exists (`/mnt` and `/tmp` are good choices for storagePath directories).
 Then, from inside your cluster you can run any of the following commands to interact with this service:

 * Stream (via http/REST post URL) file to service: `cat /path/to/cat.jpg | curl -X POST -H "Transfer-Encoding: chunked" --data-binary @- http://http-nas:3000/file/cat.jpg`.
 Note that this file can be streamed via `cat` plus a Linux pipe (i.e. `|`) rather than read in its entirety and loaded into memory - this entire service is http stream based.
 You don't have to use cURL to post this file, you can use any library or tool that can http post.
 * Stream (via http/REST get URL) file from service: `curl http://http-nas:3000/file/cat.jpg`.
 This output can be piped elsewhere as well (e.g. `curl http://http-nas:3000/file/cat.jpg | aws s3 cp - s3://yourbucket/cat.jpg`)